apsillers/html5-netrek/README.md

 The code could be ported to run as a browser extension, where it might be able to take advantage of native TCP/UDP support.
 To build such a port, the `/js/net.js` file would need to be rewritten slightly to use native networking capabilities instead of socket.io.
 All other code can remain the same; `net.js` is the heart of the application, since it is responsible for processing all information from the server and sending tasks to `packets.js`, which is connection-agnostic.

 I have created experimental ports that are not yet ready for testing.
 These include a Chrome extension (using the new `chome.socket` API) and a PhoneGap Android application (using a custom-made plugin for TCP communication).
-These ports will be posted as branches if/when they are reach an basic level of usability.
+These ports will be posted as branches when they reach an basic level of usability.

 ##Copyright and License##